Vintage Reports, Years: 2008

 By Peter Stewart Clovely Estate On behalf of the South Burnett wine region Like many wine regions of Australia the South Burnett not only had to deal with the trials and tribulations of vintage but also had to contend with a feisty Mother Nature.
 The continuing pressure from the drought seriously impacted on water availability, […]

-2008 vintage report for Beechworth (Victoria)
+2008 vintage report for Mount Gambier (South Australia)

-2008 vintage report for Riverland (South Australia)
+2008 vintage report for Mount Benson (South Australia)

-2008 vintage report for Pericoota (New South Wales)
+2008 vintage report for Padthaway (South Australia)

 Back Issues